jxmked/Python-Language/README.md

 Random Multiple Script File.

-I will move some scripts from here into 'script-thing' repo and delete thing repo.
+I will move some scripts from here into 'Script-Thing' repo and delete this repo.

 ### The Unlicensed!